 Ronald Chase’s eye, on the other hand, is predominantly interested in creating abstract works for the photograph.
 In his most unusual series he deals with integrating photography with painting & film –the form, composition and color from painting, and the idea of movement associated with film.
 Often these images confuse the viewer—is this a photograph of a work of art?
 The answer will be no, it is a work of art created for the photograph itself.

 Chase’s photo series cover a variety of themes ––the artist’s lifelong interest in nature, nude figures, neon, and opera has developed into the works that often have powerful effect.
 They bring something unusual into focus––often melancholic, brooding or moods which reflect paintings of the past.
 The images can remind the viewer of moments in their own past—a book, a detail they’ve observed, a feeling they once had.

 Most of Chase’s works came about after he had enjoyed liberating experiences in Paris (The Other Paris, Gray Paris, My Paris), Venice (Graffiti Di Venezia), Spain (Spanish Series), and Budapest.
 As someone who has dedicated his life to exploring recurring motifs throughout the world, these works can make viewers deeply engaged.
-It is for this reason that an abundance of his photographs has been exhibited at the Rochester Memorial Art Gallery, the George Eastman Museum, and the Metropolitan Museum of Art, one of the world’s most visited art museums.
+It is for this reason that an abundance of his photographs has been exhibited at the Rochester Memorial Art Gallery and the George Eastman House.

 These various series reflect many of the essential tools of photography.